-"(e) A statement that the parent has the responsibility to maintain contact with the parent's attorney and to keep the attorney advised of the parent's whereabouts.

-- "(3) A parent who is served with a summons and a motion and order to show cause under this section shall file with the court a written answer to the motion and order to show cause within 30 days after the date on which the parent is served with the summons or, if service is made by publication or posting under ORCP 7 D(6), within 30 days from the date of last publication or posting.
-In the answer, the parent shall inform the court and the petitioner of the parent's telephone number or contact telephone number and current address, as defined in ORS 25.011.
-The answer may be in substantially the form described in subsection (2) of this section. - "(4) If the parent requests the assistance of appointed counsel and the court determines that the parent is financially eligible, the court shall appoint an attorney to represent the parent at state expense.
+- tact with the parent's attorney and to keep the attorney advised of the parent's whereabouts. - "(3) A parent who is served with a summons and a motion and order to 3 show cause under this section shall file with the court a written answer to 4 the motion and order to show cause within 30 days after the date on which 5 the parent is served with the summons or, if service is made by publication 6 or posting under ORCP 7 D(6), within 30 days from the date of last publica-7 tion or posting.
+In the answer, the parent shall inform the court and the 8 9 petitioner of the parent's telephone number or contact telephone number and current address, as defined in ORS 25.011.
+The answer may be in substan-10 tially the form described in subsection (2) of this section.
+11 - "(4) If the parent requests the assistance of appointed counsel and the court determines that the parent is financially eligible, the court shall appoint an attorney to represent the parent at state expense.
 Appointment of counsel under this subsection is subject to ORS 135.055, 151.216 and 151.219.
-The court may not substitute one appointed counsel for another except pursuant to the policies, procedures, standards and guidelines adopted under ORS 151.216. - "(5)(a) Upon receiving the petitioner's declaration of compliance under subsection (1)(d) of this section, the court shall order that the motion and order to show cause may proceed if the court finds that the petitioner satisfied the inquiry requirements under section 15 (2), chapter 14, Oregon Laws 2020 (first special session), and, if applicable, the notice requirements under section 16 (2), chapter 14, Oregon Laws 2020 (first special session).
+The court may not substitute one appointed counsel for another except pursuant to the policies, procedures, standards and guidelines adopted under ORS 151.216. - "(5)(a) Upon receiving the petitioner's declaration of compliance under subsection (1)(d) of this section, the court shall review the petitioner's statements and documentation and: - "(A) Make a finding regarding whether the petitioner has satisfied the inquiry requirements under section 15 (2), chapter 14, Oregon Laws 2020 (first special session); - "(B) Make a finding, subject to the procedures under section 15 (4), chapter 14, Oregon Laws 2020 (first special session), regarding whether there is reason to know that the child is an Indian child; and - "(C) If the court finds that there is reason to know that the child is an Indian child, determine whether the petitioner satisfied the notice requirements under section 16 (2), chapter 14, Oregon Laws 2020

+1 (first special session).